The Synthetic Biology Laboratory for the Decipherment of Genomic Codes

 The Lab of Food Physical Chemistry & Biopolymeric Delivery Systems for Health

-The research in our laboratory combines material engineering and life sciences towards the development of nature-inspired synthetic, natural and hybrid platforms for regenerative medicine, and for treating cancer and diabetes.
+The research in our laboratory combines material engineering and life sciences towards the development of new delivery platform of cells, proteins and gene for cancer therapy and tissue engineering.

-Drug Delivery Systems: Developing nano and micro sized particles for controlled release and targeted delivery of small drugs and therapeutic proteins for cancer therapy.
+Drug Delivery Systems: Developing nano and micro size particles for the delivery of anti-inflammatory and anti-cancer drugs particularly anti-angiogenic drugs.

 The laboratory of Molecular Nutrition